emmamglass/reconstructor/README.md

 # Detailed Installation Guide:
 ## Download DIAMOND Aligner
 ### Downloading DIAMOND on MacOS
-You must first have the diamond sequence aligner downloaded (__MUST BE >= VERSION 2.0.15__), installation instructions can be found here: [https://github.com/bbuchfink/diamond](https://github.com/bbuchfink/diamond)
+You must first have the DIAMOND sequence aligner downloaded (__MUST BE >= VERSION 2.0.15__), installation instructions can be found here: [https://github.com/bbuchfink/diamond](https://github.com/bbuchfink/diamond)
 If you think you already have DIAMOND installed, you can check your version using the terminal command:
 ```
 diamond --version
 ```
-You can also download diamond through homebrew (if you have homebrew installed) using the terminal command:
+You can also download DIAMOND through homebrew (if you have homebrew installed) using the terminal command:
 ```
 brew install diamond
 ```
 ### DIAMOND on Windows
 You do not need to install DIAMOND on your windows machine.
-A Windows executable function is already pre-packaged within the reconstructor software.
+A Windows executable function is already pre-packaged within the Reconstructor software.

 ## Install Reconstructor python package
 This can be done via pip in terminal on Mac, or a CMD.exe Prompt launched from Anaconda Navigator in Widnows